 The Doctors and staff at the Queenswood Practice are committed to providing high quality healthcare and services to patients.
 We are always interested in your views and suggestions.
 We would like to hear what you have to say whether it is good or bad – you can contact us using any of the methods below..

 We value the opinions of all our patients, therefore we welcome any suggestions you may have.
-Please feel free to let us know your suggestions by writing into Christian Jennings, the Business Practice Manager, or by emailing the practice [email protected] and marking it for the attention of Christian Jennings.
+Please feel free to let us know your suggestions by writing to Rachel Gunaseelan, the Practice Manager.

 In the first instance please contact a Team Leader.
-They will explain the procedure to you, and make sure that your complaint is dealt with promptly.
-Formal complaints do not have to be made in writing any verbal expression of dissatisfaction which cannot be resolved within 24 hours should be handled under the complaints regulations and a written record of the concerns drawn up by the practice and shared with the complainant.
-This will then be managed in conjunction with Christian Jennings, the Practice Manager.
+They may be able to resolve your issue for you.
+In instances where they are unable to help, the Team Leader will explain the procedure to you, and make sure that your complaint is dealt with promptly.
+Formal complaints can be made in writing by sending a letter to the practice via post or uploading a document on our website.
+Any verbal expression of dissatisfaction which cannot be resolved within 24 hours will be handled under the complaints regulations and a written record of the concerns drawn up by the practice and shared with the complainant.
+This will then be managed in conjunction with Rachel Gunaseelan, the Practice Manager.